Questions and Answers on Christianity

 The goal of Christianity is restoration of relationship with God, and that we become like Christ in our character and being.
 This goal also results in restoration of relationship with people.
 This is accomplished as our value systems are transformed to be like Jesus'.

-We become like God by adopting God's value system of sacrificial love for the benefit of others, and living it out to others.
+We become like God by adopting the value system of God of sacrificial love for the benefit of others, and living it out to others.
 We share values with God and therefore can have a relationship with him.
 We also share the same values with all other Christians and gain the same relationship growth with them.

 What is the core value system of Christianity?

 Christianity's core values are the value system of God.
-God's value system is sacrificial love for the benefit of others (which Jesus modeled in his life on earth, and then through the cross).
+This value system is sacrificial love for the benefit of others (which Jesus modeled in his life on earth, and then through the cross).

 In contrast, the native value system of humans is selfishness for the benefit of me.